-- Power bank: There are some charging stations located at Cabo San Juan but offer limited access and times.
+- Power Bank: There are some charging stations located at Cabo San Juan it offers limited access at limited times.
 I love not relying on those things.
 My power bank lasts me three whole days when I can charge my phone, camera and other electronics.

 - Book – There I no signal or internet around Tayrona Park.
 And accidents happen.
 I ended up with no phone and couldn’t be more grateful for my book!

 - Toothpaste and toothbrush / Soap – Self-explanatory

 - A big bottle of water and snacks – Don’t overdo it, though!
 It’s a long hot walk, so you don’t want to carry too much.
 1.5l to 2l bottle will do.
 Once at the park, you can refill your bottle.
 It’s not cheap, but there is no need to carry 5 litres on the hike.
 If you don’t want to eat at the restaurant or buy snacks at the stands, bring your own food.
 However, please keep in mind that it’s hot, and you want to make sure your supplies don’t spoil in hot weather.